Decentralized Local Stochastic Extra-Gradient for Variational Inequalities: Experiments

-As mentioned in the main part of the paper we use DCGAN \cite{radford2015unsupervised}, conditioned by class labels, similarly to \cite{cgan}.
-See architecture in Figure \ref{fig:gans3}.
-In Table \ref{tab:hyp} see hyperparameters for all experiments.
+As mentioned in the main text of the paper, we use DCGAN architecture \cite{radford2015unsupervised}, conditioned by the class labels, similarly to \cite{cgan}.
+The illustration of the architecture is provided in Figure \ref{fig:gans3}.
+In Table \ref{tab:hyp}, we give the hyperparameters for all the experiments.

-Now we will try to discuss the question of how close the GAN model is to the assumptions that we made in the theoretical part.
-First of all, we note that the goal of the DCGAN experiment is to study how the network topology influences the convergence of the algorithm.
-Even if the assumptions do not hold, we see that the algorithm performs quite well and is flexible w.r.t. choice of the topology.
-In the theory, we use pretty standard assumptions usually used by the community.
-In particular, Assumptions 2 and 4 are classic and are often used in the literature, including the literature on neural networks training.
-Assumption 5 holds with a small constant $D$ when the data is uniformly split among the devices.
-It is very easy to realize this splitting when we compute on a cluster with a large number of pictures (data).
-But in Section \ref{sec:exp2} we look at a more complex setup and make the distribution of pictures not uniform, but heterogeneous.
-In fact, the constant $D$ exists for any data partitioning, since the gradients can be considered to be bounded because we show that the iterates of the method are bounded.
-Assumption 3 (NM) is also used in the literature on the analysis of GANs \cite{liu2019decentralized,mertikopoulos2018optimistic,liu2019towards}.
-Moreover, this assumption holds in some nonconvex minimization problems.
-For example, it holds in both theory and practice when we use SGD for training neural networks \cite{li2017convergence,kleinberg2018alternative,zhou2019sgd}.
+Next, we comment on the relation between the main assumptions of the theoretical analysis and the example of training GANs.
+First of all, the goal of the DCGAN training experiment is to study how the network topology influences the convergence of the algorithm.
+Even if the assumptions do not hold, we see that the algorithm performs quite well and is flexible w.r.t. the choice of the topology.
+Secondly, as we write in the main text, the made assumptions are quite standard and widely used in the literature.
+In particular, Assumptions 3.1 and 3.3 are classical and are often used in the literature, see, e.g. \cite{juditsky2011solving}, including the literature on the neural networks training.
+Assumption 3.4 is also widely used \cite{khaled2020tighter,woodworth2020minibatch,gorbunov2021local, pmlr-v32-shamir14, arjevani2015communication, hendrikx2020statistically,deng2021local,hou2021efficient,liu2019decentralized}, and holds with a small constant $D$ when the data is uniformly split among the devices.
+Such splitting can be easily made when one uses a computational cluster with a large amount of data, e.g., images.
+In Section \ref{sec:exp2}, we deliberately consider a more difficult setup and make the distribution of images over the nodes not uniform, but heterogeneous.
+As we see, the results of the experiments are quite promising in this case.
+Assumption 3.2 (NM) is also used in the literature on the algorithms for training GANs and their analysis \cite{liu2019decentralized,mertikopoulos2018optimistic,liu2019towards}.
+Moreover, this assumption is shown to hold in some nonconvex minimization problems, for example, when SGD is used for training neural networks \cite{li2017convergence,kleinberg2018alternative,zhou2019sgd}.